Our research is editorially independent but we may earn a commission for purchases made through our links.

-Located in Fayston, Vermont, where the motto is “Ski It If You Can,” Mad River Glen is ideal for east coast skiers who’d like to avoid snowboarders while also enjoying reasonable lift ticket prices: $65 for a midweek full day and $79 for the same on the weekend.
-The mountain offers challenging trails with a vertical drop of 2,000 feet, about 250 inches of snow each year, and, fewer crowds as well as a more laid-back vibe compared to glitzier Killington and Stratton.
+Located in Fayston, Vermont, where the motto is “Ski It If You Can,” Mad River Glen is ideal for east coast skiers who’d like to avoid snowboarders while also enjoying reasonable lift ticket prices.
+The mountain offers challenging trails with a vertical drop of 2,000 feet, about 250 inches of snow each year, and, fewer crowds, as well as a more laid-back vibe, compared to glitzier Killington and Stratton.
 It’s doesn’t have a high-speed chair lift or make snow as a fairly old-school mountain, but there are lots of friendly locals willing to dole out advice when you need it.

-Bear Mountain Resort, Bear Lake, California (Hotel Prices & Photos)
+Big Bear Mountain Resort, Big Bear Lake, California

-Spread out across four mountain peaks, Bear Mountain ski resort in the San Bernardino Mountains, is a popular destination for Southern California residents with 749 skiable acres, terrain for all skill levels and night skiing available on weekends and holidays.
+Spread out across four mountain peaks, Big Bear Mountain Resort in the San Bernardino Mountains is a popular destination for Southern California residents with 749 skiable acres, terrain for all skill levels and night skiing available on weekends and holidays.
 Its Skill Builders Parks are geared for freestyle skiers with beginner skills, though most slopes are rated intermediate.
-Its best known for its world-class terrain parks, with 130 rails, boxes and walls as well as some 150 snow features of all types, and the only four pipes, including the only Superpipe in Southern California.
-A wide range of accommodation options also await for every taste and budget, including charming B&Bs, vacation rentals and affordable hotels.
+It’s best known for its world-class terrain parks, with 130 rails, boxes and walls as well as some 150 snow features of all types, and the only four pipes, including the only Superpipe in Southern California.
+A wide range of accommodation options also awaits every taste and budget, including charming B&Bs, vacation rentals and affordable hotels.

 While the Lake Tahoe area draws thousands upon thousands of skiers and snowboarders to its slopes, those in the know head to Bear Valley, located between Tahoe and Yosemite, to enjoy some of the best powder in Northern California at a lower price – and for a more tranquil experience.
 It doesn’t get the crowds but it definitely gets the snow.
 While it caters to beginners and intermediates, hotshot skiers will find plenty to keep them busy.
 Plus, it’s actually four areas in one, with Upper Mountain, Snow Valley, Grizzly Bowl and Backside each with its own distinct look and feel.